PoisotLab/EcologicalNetworks.jl/paper/paper.md

 Connectance (i.e. the proportion of all possible links that are realized) is undoubtedly one of the most studied and important measure of ecological networks [@PoisGrav14].
 A network's connectance is the result of many ecological processes, and predicts how a biological community functions and responds to changes [@DunnWill02c; @DunnWill02d].
 Connectance is furthermore associated with other network measures, including nestedness and modularity [@DelmBess19].
 A network is nested when species that interact with specialists (i.e. species with few interactions) are a subset of the species that interact with generalists (i.e. species with many interactions).
 On the other hand, a network is modular when species are organized in groups of highly interacting species. @FortStou10 showed how these two quantities were associated in ecological networks.
 Here we show how `EcologicalNetworks.jl` can be used in conjunction with `Mangal.jl` to retrieve these associations in food webs.

 We read networks metadata from `mangal.io` using the code in the previous section, and select networks we classified as food webs.
 We then use their ID numbers to import all their data from `mangal.io`, which again returns objects of type `MangalNetwork`.
-Since food-web measures are typically computed on objects of type `UnipartiteNetwork`, we use `EcologicalNetworks.jl` for type conversion for networks with suitable data.
+However, food-web measures are computed on objects of type `UnipartiteNetwork`.
+We thus need to use `EcologicalNetworks.jl` for type conversion.

 ```julia